 Intelligent Touch Dental Laboratory has been a proud supporter of the Give Back A Smile program run by the American Academy of Cosmetic Dentistry (AACD) for many years.
-Give Back a Smile helps rebuild the lives and self-esteem of domestic violence survivors through compassionate dental services along with multiple support programs at no cost to the survivor.
+Give Back a Smile helps rebuild the lives and self-esteem of domestic violence survivors.
+They do so through compassionate dental services along with multiple support programs at no cost to the survivor.

-Here is an article on our Laboratory Giving Back
+Check out this article on our Laboratory Giving Back!

 Giving Back Smiles

 Laboratory Gives New Life to Survivors of Domestic Violence

 David Geffre, the owner of Intelligent Touch Dental Laboratory, started out as a one-person operation in a 12-by-12-foot basement doing model work in the laundry room.
 Now, with a thriving 32-person laboratory, he feels that he has been blessed.
 After years of education and hard work pursuing his vision of what a dental laboratory should be, he found himself in a position of success.
 He decided to take the skills and resources he’d gained and use them to the benefit of those less fortunate.
 Geffre involved his laboratory in the Give Back a Smile program offered through the American Academy of Cosmetic Dentistry (AACD).